-The rate for a case assessment (consultation) visit with Carolyn Zisser, our senior attorney with 40 years of experience, is $850.00 and the rate for a consultation with Lynn Salvatore, also an excellent, highly-experienced attorney, is $650.00.
-Consultation visits often last 2 hours or so and are an exchange of information during with prospective clients help the attorney understand his/her situation and also gain a great deal of legal insight and information.
-These fees are subject to change.
+The rate for a case assessment conference or “Consultation” with Carolyn Zisser, our senior attorney with 40 years of experience, is $850.00.
+The rate for a Consultation with Lynn Salvatore, also an experienced attorney practicing law over 29 years, is $650.00.
+Consultation conferences often last approximately 2 hours.
+During this time the attorney will gather information regarding your family law matter and educate you on your rights and responsibilities as well as your legal and practical options.
+Consultation fees are subject to change.

 That fee covers the Initial Client Assessment in which the attorney answers all of your questions, reviews all pleadings, provides legal advice, and obtains preliminary information to discuss options and alternatives, and will determine if filing legal action is necessary.
 You will also receive worksheets prepared by our firm and copies of articles and other resource materials to assist you in understanding the legal process in your Dissolution of Marriage and other family law cases.